vdelale/Hackathon-ENSAE-2022/README.md

 ### The data:

 - We gathered data from The Movie DataBase ([TMDB](https://www.themoviedb.org/?language=fr)) to get info about actors, producers, writers and such.
-- We used the movies' posters to determine the number of women on them and the relative size of women on the posters using [DeepFace](https://github.com/serengil/deepface).
+- We used the movies' posters to determine the number of women on them and the relative size of women on the posters using [DeepFace](https://github.com/serengil/deepface) and more especially using RetinaNet Backend and FaceNet128.
 - We used audio recognition on youtube videos of the movies' trailers to get the proportion of women's speech in them.
+Audio was scrapped using fixed [pytube](https://github.com/pytube/pytube) and the audio segmentation was done with [inaSpeechSegmenter](https://github.com/ina-foss/inaSpeechSegmenter).
 - We used NLP on the movies' synopsis and PCA analysis to get insights from the plots.

 ### The model: